mfgustavo/glompo/docs/components/checkpointing.rst

 =============

 This saves its state to disk,
-these files can be used by a new :class:`GloMPOManager` instance to resume.
+these files can be used by a new :class:`~glompo.core.manager.GloMPOManager` instance to resume.
 Checkpointing options are provided through a :class:`~glompo.core.checkpointing.CheckpointingControl` instance.

 Checkpointing tries to create an entire image of the GloMPO state, it is the user's